Installing Baseboard, Remove And Replace Or Install New

 After you have the baseboard loose from the wall pry it away from the wall from the back.
 Do not push the pry bar but pull it towards you.
 This way you will not put pressure on the drywall which could push it in.

-After removing each piece of base board mark the back with a number and mark on the wall where the base board was with the same number.
+After removing each piece of baseboard mark the back with a number and mark on the wall where the base board was with the same number.
 This way when its time to reinstall the base board there will be no guess work as to where each piece goes.

-Remove all the nails from the base board and any nails that are still in the wall.
+Remove all the nails from the baseboard and any nails that are still in the wall.
 You can use nail pullers or even a pair of pliers.
 Pull the nails out from the back of the base board.

-Next you will need to remove the old chalking from the base board that was used when the base was originally installed.
+Next you will need to remove the old chalking from the baseboard that was used when the base was originally installed.
 There will be chalking on the top and most likely some on the back that will need to be removed.

 You could use a utility knife to do this, but it is a little dangerous and the knife tends to cut into the wood base board.
 I like to use a rasp which is much safer and inexpensive to purchase at Home Depot or Lowes.
-Use the rasp on the top and along the back of the base to remove all the old chaking.
+Use the rasp on the top and along the back of the base to remove all the old chalking.

-You may not notice how beat up base board can get until you remove it and hold it in your hands.
+When installing baseboard, you may not notice how beat up base board can get until you remove it and hold it in your hands.

 Before painting wipe it down with a damp rag to remove dirt and dust.
 Using some sandpaper to smooth it down will also give it a newer look once painted.
 Don't use a sandpaper that is too rough as it will leave scratch marks.
 If the old paint has a high gloss you may need to prime it first with a high quality primer.